 If you are planning a new housing development, particularly in a noisy area, the local authority may require a noise assessment to be submitted with your planning application.

 Up until 2012, Planning Policy Guidance 24 “Planning and Noise” (PPG24) outlined considerations to be taken into account in determining planning applications for noise-sensitive developments near transport-related noise sources.
 This was superseded by the National Planning Policy Framework (NPPF) in 2012.
-The NPPF does not set out specific criteria or methodology for assessing transport noise so many local authorities still refer to PPG24 methodology.
+The NPPF does not set out specific criteria or methodology for assessing transport noise so many local authorities still refer to PPG24.

 Day and night